-Dr. Geetha Murali is the Chief Executive Officer of Room to Read, an organization that believes World Change Starts with Educated Children.® Room to Read envisions a world in which all children can pursue a quality education that enables them to reach their full potential and contribute to their communities and the world.
+Dr. Geetha Murali is the Chief Executive Officer (CEO) of Room to Read, an organization that believes World Change Starts with Educated Children.® Room to Read envisions a world in which all children can pursue a quality education that enables them to reach their full potential and contribute to their communities and the world.

 Prior to becoming CEO, Geetha served as Chief Development and Communications Officer, overseeing Room to Read’s global resource development department with staff across nine locations.
 In that role, she was responsible for global fundraising, marketing, public relations, and communications, while working directly with the organization’s largest investors.
 Under her leadership, Room to Read embarked on several key initiatives, including the development of major institutional and cause-marketing partnerships, as well as the launch of legacy giving and multi-currency crowdfunding programs.
 Dr. Murali was instrumental in helping Room to Read scale its impact by building innovative public and private partnerships.